Kicksecure/binaries-freedom/README.md

 # Freedom Software Binaries #

-Currently only contains the electrum appimage.
+This is an empty package at this time.

 https://forums.whonix.org/t/policy-for-inclusion-of-compiled-software/6635

-This package is produces independently of electrum.
 ## How to install `binaries-freedom` using apt-get ##

 1\.
 Download Whonix's Signing Key.